The Diminish And Ascend Sculpture That Looks Like An Endless Staircase Requires $700 Monthly Because Of Birds

 Here's the original post by Reddit user u/lythronax-argestes:

 Some people would not consider the Diminish and Ascend staircase as artwork and see it more as a form of pest control.
-This unconventional pest control form is quite expensive and costs around NZ$192,000 (£98,000) to fund by the council.
+This unconventional form of pest control is quite expensive and costs around NZ$192,000 (£98,000) to fund by the council.

 The Diminish and Ascend sculpture serves as a reminder of the power of art to reflect societal values and priorities.
 It's crucial to recognize that public art can have both positive and negative impacts on communities and the environment.
-As noted by environmental psychologists, the interplay between humans and their environment can significantly influence mental well-being.
+The interplay between humans and their environment can significantly influence mental well-being.

 To ensure that public art contributes positively to community mental health, stakeholders should consider environmental impact assessments during the artistic planning phase.
-According to studies conducted by the American Psychological Association, incorporating eco-friendly designs and materials can mitigate adverse effects on local wildlife and foster a sense of stewardship among community members.
+Incorporating eco-friendly designs and materials can mitigate adverse effects on local wildlife and foster a sense of stewardship among community members.

 By prioritizing sustainable practices in public art projects, communities can not only enhance their aesthetic landscapes but also promote a culture of care and responsibility towards the environment, ultimately enriching the psychological well-being of residents.